tommeagher/hashevents/README.md

 *This repo is no longer being actively supported, or even inactively supported for that matter.
+With [Twitter's new complete index](https://twitter.com/search-advanced), you can search for tweets [from #NICAR11](https://twitter.com/search?f=realtime&q=%23nicar11%20from%3Aultracasual&src=typd) or whatever hashtag you want with ease.
 I'll leave it here as an amusing relic of how I tried to learn new technologies (APIs, MySQL, Python, JS) on a starter project*

 hashevents